halljoshr/liine-take-home/README.md

 - Used pandas because I am a data person and grew up with it.
 There are other options.
 - Tried to add some logging for debug level because I hate print statements leftover.

-### TODO
+### TODO / Future expansion
 1. Add more error handling
 1. Add tests
-1. Add API documentation
 1. Add data validation
-1. Add database migrations
 1. Add health check endpoint
 1. Move code to relevant places.
-1. Add more error handling
-1. Add tests
+1. Receive more/different data sources
+1. Might want to check if having multiple rows with same info but different times breaks anything